hackclub/hackclub/workshops/personal_website/README.md

 ![Text inside a code editor](img/html_repl.png)

 Repl.it gives us some code to start out with, but we're going to start from scratch.
-Go ahead and delete everything in the `index.html` file then **type** in the following. **DO NOT COPY AND PASTE.**
+Go ahead and delete everything in the `index.html` file then **type** in the following code. **DO NOT COPY AND PASTE.**

 ```html
 <!DOCTYPE html>